Last updated

 UpGuard’s VRM solution tracks each vendor’s degree of alignment against popular regulations based on security questionnaire responses.

-Watch this video for an overview of how UpGuard’s compliance tracking feature can also track alignment with cybersecurity framework standards.
+Watch this video for an overview of how UpGuard helps users proactively communicate compliance efforts with stakeholders:

 To expedite remediation processes, UpGuard offers vendor collaboration features, streamlining communication about specific security risk fixes.